-Margaret (Maggie) Powers, PhD, RD, CDE
+Margaret Powers, PhD, RD, CDE

-Vice President, Health Care & Education
+President-Elect, Health Care & Education

 Maggie Powers is Vice President, Health Care & Education of the American Diabetes Association, the nation's largest voluntary health organization leading the fight to Stop Diabetes®.
 She is a research scientist at the International Diabetes Center where her research focuses on performance improvement with organizations and individuals to improve diabetes outcomes.
 She is also pioneering work with continuous glucose monitoring to study the glycemic effect of food.
 Maggie is a registered dietitian and Certified Diabetes Educator.
 She has published research, is an international presenter, authored numerous articles and chapters, and published five books.